learn-co-students/python-instance-variables-lab-nyc-career-ds-062518/README.md

 # write your method here that returns the list of
 # drivers whose name starts which the letter 'a'
 def name_starts_with(drivers, substring):
-    return [driver for driver in drivers if driver.startswith(subtstring)]
+    return [driver for driver in drivers if driver.name.startswith(substring)]
 ```

 Next, let's use our list of drivers to define a method that returns the driver with the highest rating.